HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/index.md

 2. IQ is installed and configured in your DX environment.
 For detailed instructions on the installation process, refer to [Installing IQ](./installation.md).
 3. Proper user permissions are assigned to access IQ features.
 4. Network connectivity is open for WebSocket communication between the browser and the IQ backend service.
+5. For MCP server prerequisites and deployment checks, refer to [MCP Configuration](./mcp/configuration.md).

 ## Topics